 Staying on Track

 One way to help stay on top of your budget is by tracking your spending.
-With a SoFi Money® cash management account you can track your weekly spending in your dashboard within the app.
+With a checking and savings account with SoFi you can track your weekly spending in your dashboard within the app.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.